RubenCentenoRoman/Optimizing-Business-with-Gaming-Behavior-Analytics/README.md

 ## <p align="center" name="data-cleaning">**Data Cleaning and Range Mapping Script**:</p>

 1. Library Imports:
-   - Utilizes pandas for data manipulation and numpy for numerical operations.
+   - Utilizes pandas for data manipulation and NumPy for numerical operations.

 2. File Path and Column Selection:
    - Defines the path to the Parquet file containing the dataset.